matthewconnell/local-restaurants/README.md

 # local-restaurants
-A list of good local restaurants
+A list of the best local restaurants